-As required by the Federal Highway Administration and the Ohio Department of Transportation, inspection reports for 2022 have been prepared by AECOM for the OTIC on all Turnpike bridges.
-A database containing the 2022 field inspection notes for all Turnpike structures, including photos, was submitted to the OTIC staff on July 29, 2022 to use in planning future maintenance and repair programs.
+As required by the Federal Highway Administration and the Ohio Department of Transportation, inspection reports for 2023 have been prepared for the OTIC on all Turnpike bridges.
+A database containing the 2023 field inspection notes for all Turnpike structures, including photos, will be submitted to the OTIC staff in October 2023 to use in planning future maintenance and repair programs.
+All bridges also have submitted reports in AssetWise.